 Hungary Travel Costs

-Accommodation – Hostels are incredibly affordable, starting around 2,500 HUF ($9 USD) per night for a dorm room.
-Private rooms can be found for as little as 5,500 HUF ($20 USD) per night.
-Free WiFi is common, and a few hostels also offer free breakfast.
-Most hostels have kitchens, too, if you plan on cooking your own meals.
+Accommodation – Hostels are incredibly affordable in Hungary, costing around 3,200 HUF per night for a bed in a dorm with 6-8 beds.
+Private rooms can be found for as little as 9,000 HUF per night.
+Free Wi-Fi is common, and a few hostels also offer free breakfast.
+Most hostels have kitchens if you plan on cooking your own meals.

 Backpacking Hungary Suggested Budgets